sezanzeb/input-remapper/readme/usage.md

 Make sure to not post any debug logs that were generated while you entered private information with your device.
 Debug logs are quite verbose.

+If injecting stops after closing the window, the service is not running.
+Try `sudo systemctl start key-mapper` in a terminal.

 ## Macros

 It is possible to write timed macros into the center column: